What Is a Treasury Bill (T-Bill)? How It Works, Why Investors Use It, and When It Makes Sense

 Risks and Limitations of Treasury Bills

-Treasury bills are very safe, but that does not mean they are perfect.
+Treasury bills are very safe from a credit-risk perspective, but that does not mean they are perfect.

 Inflation risk

-Even if your principal is protected, inflation may reduce what your money can buy by the time the bill matures.
+Even if your principal repayment is highly predictable, inflation may reduce what your money can buy by the time the bill matures.

 Opportunity cost

-If stock markets or other investments perform much better, T-bills may look conservative in comparison.
+If stock markets, business opportunities, or other investments perform much better, T-bills may look conservative in comparison.

 Access risk before maturity